liberforce/freeside-pelican/content/fosdem-2012-videos-available.md

 Slug: fosdem-2012-videos-available
 Status: published

 Santa Claus uploaded them during the night :-).
-Among the one of the previousyears, you will find the [videos ofFOSDEM 2012](http://video.fosdem.org/2012/).
-Many thanks to the GNOME and Mageia guys I met there, I reallyenjoyed that week-end in a snowy Brussels :-)
+Among the one of the previous years, you will find the [videos of FOSDEM 2012](http://video.fosdem.org/2012/).
+Many thanks to the GNOME and Mageia guys I met there, I really enjoyed that week-end in a snowy Brussels :-)